|Copyright © 2005– by|

 clearance (sacrifice) - the tactic of moving, often sacrificing a piece or pawn to remove it from a square, or line of squares, needed for an attack by other pieces.

 closed game - Openings which begin 1.d4, d5 are classified as closed openings.
-Positions tend to remain blockaded because white's pawn levers (c4 or e4) are more difficult to enforce and black has time to defend (compare open game, semi-closed and flank openings.)
+Positions tend to remain closed because white's pawn levers (c4 or e4) are more difficult to enforce and black has time to defend (compare open game, semi-closed and flank openings.)

 combinations - a sequence of planned moves designed to attain an objective by force.
 Some authors insist that sacrifice must be part of the definition, calling a sequence of moves without sacrifice a maneuver.
 Combinations can be simple or complex and are composed of one or more standard tactical motifs (see tactics.)

 compensation - the non-material (positional) factors a player hopes will make-up for loss or sacrifice of material.
-Examples might be gain of tempo, better development, a weakening of the opponent's pawn structure or gaining control of more space (see positional elements.)
+Examples might be gain of tempo, better development, the weakening of the opponent's pawn structure or gaining control of more space (see positional elements.)

 connected passed pawns - two passed pawns on adjacent files that can support one another diagonally are said to be connected.
 They are especially strong in the end game and can hold an enemy king at bay all by themselves; if the king captures the rear pawn the forward pawn will reach its promotion square.

-corresponding squares - occupation of such squares results in reciprocal zugzwang.
+corresponding squares - the occupation of such squares results in reciprocal zugzwang.
 If Black's king is on the d6 square, then White's king needs to be on the d4 square; each king thus prevents the other king's advance. d4 and d6 are corresponding squares.
 This is a simple example; the theory of corresponding squares is much more complex and explanations can be found in advanced publications on king and pawn endings.

 counter-play - A player whose position offers active play (as opposed to passive defense) as compensation for an opponent's advantage elsewhere on the board is said to have counter-play.